 Ski four 6 minute pieces.
 Ski for two minutes at light pressure between each piece.

-Ski two 30 minute pieces.
-Ski for two minutes at light pressure between each piece.
+Ski two 6000 meter pieces.
+Ski for six minutes at light pressure between each piece.

 TIPS FOR SUCCESS